foundersandcoders/old-coursebook/patterns/week4/redisReadme.md

+We highly recommend going through [this tutorial](http://try.redis.io/) before reading the below to give you a good handle on Redis terminology and syntax.
+Takes roughly 30 mins.

 ## When to use Redis?

 - Caching - because of its speed.
 Redis can store any size of string, it can store any content you need to serve in your app; from simple components to entire pages